argoproj/notifications-engine/docs/services/github.md

 ## Parameters

+The GitHub notification service can notify the following notification types:

+- Commit statuses
+- Deployments
+- Pull request comments

-The GitHub notification service changes commit status using [GitHub Apps](https://docs.github.com/en/developers/apps) and requires specifying the following settings:
+It uses a [GitHub App](https://docs.github.com/en/developers/apps) and requires specifying the following settings:

 - `appID` - the app id
 - `installationID` - the app installation id